andrewkeniuk/myFriendsBalatroMod/README.md

 Dependencies: [Steammodded](https://github.com/Steamopollys/Steamodded/archive/refs/heads/main.zip) v1.0.0, [Lovely](https://github.com/ethangreen-dev/lovely-injector) >=0.6
 Is it compatible with other mods?
 I have no idea.

 This was a passion project of mine for a little bit, as I just wanted to learn how to make simple Balatro mods, I might come back and add even more friends in the future.
-Also shoutout to all my friends for letting me do this and supporting me in the process, all other credits will go in the credits page.
+Also shoutout to all my friends for letting me do this and supporting me in the process, and everybody that helped me in the [Balatro Discord](https://discord.gg/EduqYhDk).

 What does this mod add you may ask?
 Only the most unbalanced Jokers ever.